-Q. ‘If I have something important to me stolen and I feel unhappy about it, what am I supposed to do?
+Q. ‘If I have something important to me stolen and feel unhappy about the theft, what am I supposed to do?
 Let the thief off the hook and blame myself for the distress I feel?’

 Blame the thief for the theft, but not for how you feel.
 If you blame the thief for making you feel unhappy it might be a while before you get over the incident.
 That’s because you have no control over the thief, or the theft, and that power imbalance will remain.

 And certainly don’t blame yourself for how you feel.
 That’s a cop-out.